Historian

 Taylor can be booked to give talks on a variety of related topics.
 Please click on Contacts page.

-Taylor provides historical background to Christiane Amanpour for CNN International's coverage of the 70th anniversary of D-Day.
-Shown across Europe, Asia and Africa.
+Taylor provided historical background to Christiane Amanpour for CNN International's coverage of the D-Day anniversary which was shown across Europe, Asia and Africa.
 See:

 http://amanpour.blogs.cnn.com/2014/06/06/amanpour-tours-churchills-bunker/?hpt=hp_bn9